 - AAHD created the Medline indexed and peer reviewed Disability and Health Journal, www.disabilityandhealthjnl.com.

-- AAHD launched Disability and Public Health in the Media, AAHD’s weekly electronic newsletter: www.aahd.us/news.
+- AAHD launched Disability and Public Health News, AAHD’s weekly electronic newsletter: www.aahd.us/news.

 - AAHD created the AAHD Scholarship Fund for undergraduate and graduate students with disabilities: www.aahd.us/initiatives/scholarship-program.